isocroft/Radixx/README.md

 Hers's how **Redux** is simply described

-> Redux is basically event-sourcing where there is a single projection to consume the application state (think CQRS - Command Query Responsibilty Segregation).
+> Redux is basically event-sourcing where there is a single projection to consume the application state.

 Someone had this to say about the state of **Redux** single store